slbailey/retrowaves/FUTURE_ENHANCEMENTS_SYSTEM.md

   - Current segment (song/intro/outro/ID) finishes playing completely
   - Playout engine stops accepting new segments from queue
   - DJ optionally generates/selects an offline announcement
-  - Offline announcement plays (e.g., "Appalachia Radio is going offline for maintenance.
+  - Offline announcement plays (e.g., station-specific message like "Appalachia Radio is going offline for maintenance.
 We'll be back soon!")
   - After announcement completes, gracefully close all connections and stop
 - Listeners hear a clean end to the stream, not an abrupt cut
 - State is saved after current segment finishes (warm restart possible)